A Spiritual Wasteland

 We are seeing and understanding that statistically the virus is especially harmful to the elderly.

-So the Church’s stance is confusing in two ways.
+So the Church’s stance is confusing in many ways.

 Those most likely to die, regardless of the virus, are supposed to do something morally questionable before they meet their creator.
 It is as if we totally disregard the mission of the soul and focus totally on this earthly life.